ChrisAntley1/Speak-to-Lichess/README.md

 ## Using this Extension

-When getting started, play a rapid, classical, or correspondence game against the computer first to get a feel for the speech recognition and properly dictating moves.
+Start by playing a rapid, classical, or correspondence game against the computer to get a feel for speech recognition and properly dictating moves.
 Be sure to read the 'Successful Dictation' section below.

 The 'ctrl' key is used for either 'toggle' or 'push-to-talk' recording.
-You should see the message to the right of the board change to 'listening...' when the extension is recording.
+You should see the message to the right of the board change to 'listening...'.
 Clearly state your move.
 When you are finished speaking, the extension will attempt to create a valid chess move.
 You should see a 'success' or 'failure' message below the board.
 You can also view the console (f12) for more info.

-Correctly interprets 'capture', 'take', 'short', 'long', 'castle', 'promote', and 'equals' into chess notation.
+Correctly interprets 'capture', 'take', 'short', 'long', 'castle', 'promote', and 'equals' into proper chess notation.
 Note that supplemental words such as 'capture' and 'promote' are not necessary.

 **The word 'to' will always be interpreted as '2'; for example, 'knight to delta four' will ALWAYS be interpreted as 'N2d4'.**

 ## Successful Dictation

-**To specify a column, you will have much more success saying a word that begins with that letter, such as 'delta' for the d column, than you will saying the actual letter.
+**To specify a column, you will have much more success saying a word that begins with that letter than the actual letter, such as 'delta' for the d column.
 The speech processing service has a very difficult time discerning individual letters.**

 Examples: